Why am I being audited? Personal Tax Audit Triggers

 Approximately 85% of personal tax returns are filed electronically.
 Canada Revenue Agency processes these returns fairly quickly and many people have received their refunds.
-However the process doesn’t end there.
+However, the process doesn’t end there.

-Canada Revenue Agency will take a closer look at your return if something seems out of the ordinary.
+Canada Revenue Agency will take a closer look at your tax return if something seems out of the ordinary.

-- Canada Revenue Agency has the ability to compare your business with others in the same industry.
+Canada Revenue Agency wants to ensure that you have declared all income and that expenses are all business-related.
+They are particularly interested in cash operations (restaurant, retail, construction).
+The Canada Revenue Agency has the ability to compare your business with others in the same industry.
 If anything appears unusual they ask questions

 You Reported Large Changes